-Our ability to decode the visual presence of the characters using the neural data, even in the absence of direct access to concept neurons explicitly representing these characters^{3,6}, suggests that there is indeed sufficient information in relatively small populations of neurons, even in regions beyond the MTL, to detect the character footprints.
+Our ability to decode the visual presence of the characters using the neural data, even in the absence of direct access to concept neurons explicitly representing these characters, suggests that there is indeed sufficient information in relatively small populations of neurons, even in regions beyond the MTL, to detect the character footprints.
 Given that we obtained similar results-in both decoding of the characters as well as identifying the important regions contributing to the decoding process-using two different neural networks, it is unlikely that our results are merely artifacts of the trained networks.
-Of note, the sensory and association regions-such as the occipital and superior temporal-contributed most to the decoding process^{14-16}.
+Of note, the sensory and association regions-such as the occipital and superior temporal-contributed most to the decoding process14-16.
 In addition to highlighting the brain regions that may be recruited in the representations of the characters, this approach suggested that the correlations amongst the neurons within a region may be conducive to the decoding process.
-This observation perhaps resembles the information theoretic phenomenon of synergy17 where the aggregation of knowledge from multiple sources results in more information than the sum of the sources.
+This observation perhaps resembles the information theoretic phenomenon of synergy where the aggregation of knowledge from multiple sources results in more information than the sum of the sources.
+Whether this synergistic effect is related to the amount of recurrent information flow within a given region remains to be examined.

 Despite having trained the NN models to only decode characters during movie viewing, the model performed well during the memory test.
 Although, admittedly, the model performance during the memory test was slightly lower compared to movie viewing.
 This lower NN model performance could be potentially explained by the changes in neural representations due to the change in context (viewing versus remembering) or the formation of composite representations due to forming associations with time.
 The model activation during the memory test seemed to corroborate previous hypotheses on memory reinstatement given that the participants' subjective memory was, in addition to the presence of characters, a significant predictor of the NN model activations.
-This may suggest that the patterns of neural activity during movie viewing might be reinstated^{18-22} differently in accordance with participants' memory of whether they had previously seen the clip or not, which consequently affects our NN model predictions-an effect that was eliminated when the activity of MTL neurons were discarded from the models.
+This may suggest that the patterns of neural activity during movie viewing might be reinstated 18-22 differently in accordance with participants' memory of whether they had previously seen the clip or not, which consequently affects our NN model predictions-an effect that was eliminated when the activity of MTL neurons were discarded from the models.

-Moreover, during the memory test, the model predictions may be capturing what has been conjectured regarding the change in the neuronal representations as a result of forming associations between items^{9,23}.
+Moreover, during the memory test, the model predictions may be capturing what has been conjectured regarding the change in the neuronal representations as a result of forming associations between items .
 How the model coactivation for the characters during the memory test reflected the relationship between the characters, and their associations, in the movie itself may be reminiscent of associative coding schemes.
 Although our knockout analysis to examine whether this effect was specific to the medial temporal lobe regions or not did not lead to convincing results, examining the role of MTL vs. non-MTL neurons in the representation of associations warrants future investigations with large-scale data.